Student cited for vaping in middle school cafeteria as part of Hernando Co. program to stop epidemic

 BROOKSVILLE, Fla.
 (WFLA) – Vaping and teens.
-It’s a combo that’s certainly in the spotlight.
-In Hernando County, they’re trying to put it out.
+It’s a combo that’s certainly in the spotlight and in Hernando County, they’re trying to put it out.

 “If they’re being caught at school, then absolutely, some action should be taken for sure,” said Spring Hill resident Lisa Young.